 It is a restaurant in Bournemouth, England.
 The sticky sidebar is on the left side of the website, and in the background, they used a slideshow of multiple images.
 They incorporated the fixed sidebar on the different parts of their website, giving their users easy access to each page of the website.
-If you want your user to access everything on your website easily, you can use this layout on your website.
+If you want your user to access everything on your website easily, you can use this layout.

 7. Full-Screen Media Layout

 In the full-screen media layout, designers use media in the background.
 For media content, they use videos as their website’s hero image.
 The best example of a full-screen media layout is Dutch National Opera & Ballet website.
-It is a ballet company of Netherlands who resides in Amsterdam theatre.
+It is a ballet company in the Netherlands that resides in Amsterdam theatre.

-The best part about a full-screen media layout is that it is very impactful, and it is relatively simple than most of the layouts.
+The best part about a full-screen media layout is that it is very impactful and it is relatively simple than most layouts.
 You don’t need to waste hours and hours designing this layout.
-Depending on your choice, you can just embed one video or multiple videos in the background.
+Depending on your choice, you can embed one or multiple videos in the background.
 If your top priority is conversion, then you should definitely try out a full-screen media layout.